mjon/WildCounts/_posts/2018-06-02-Seven-years-of-bird-counting-from-my-office.md

 ---

 Unlike bellbirds, fantails are resident in Lincoln with some birds successfully breeding here.
 The seasonal effect on fantail numbers is much weaker than for bellbirds.
 The overall trend is similar to the bellbirds with fantail numbers gradually increasing over the first four years before decreasing in recent years.
-Again, I expect this is a local effect of the tree removal around the building rather than a campus wide effect.
+Again, I expect this is a local effect of the tree removal around the building rather than a campus-wide effect.

 <div class="indent">
 <figure>